umich-brcf-bioinf/Jacquard/doc/overview.rst

 practical approach to integrating multiple patient samples and multiple variant callers.
 Jacquard is designed to be used by bioinformatic analysts; the output is intended to be useful to analysts and biological researchers.
-Both Jacquard and its documentation assume that users know about variant callers and VCF files.
+Both Jacquard and its documentation assume that users the basics of variant callers and VCF files.
 For more information about VCF files, see the `1000 Genomes documentation <http://www.1000genomes.org/node/101>`_.

 Why would I use Jacquard?